CQCL/hugr/hugr-py/README.md

 This library provides a pure-python implementation of the HUGR data model, and a low-level API for constructing HUGR objects.

+The API documentation for this package is [here](https://cqcl.github.io/hugr/).

 This library is intended to be used as a dependency for other high-level tools.
 See [`guppylang`][] and [`tket2`][] for examples of such tools.